Ready for a New or Updated Website or Blog? Get your Project Going Today!

 26) Help: Displays information about using the editor, as well as keyboard shortcuts.

 27) Visual Editor Mode: The mode you should be writing your posts in, the visual editor is a WYSIWG (what you see is what you get) editor.
-Which simply means means that however the content shows up on your display is exactly the way it will be when it is published.
+This simply means that however the content shows up on your display is exactly the way it will be when it is published.
 Editors like Microsoft Word and Pages fall into a WYSIWG type editor.
 If you need to add any coding to your posts, you will then need to switch to the TEXT editor mode, add the code, then switch back.

 28) Text Editor Mode: Essentially you could write your posts in the Text Editor Mode, but if you need certain formatting to your text, you will need to know some HTML to accomplish it.
 I advise only advanced HTML users to use this mode.